DataDog/integrations-core/kubernetes/README.md

 ## Further Reading

-To get a better idea of how (or why) to integrate your Kubernetes service, check out our [series of blog posts](https://www.datadoghq.com/blog/monitoring-kubernetes-era/).
+To get a better idea of how (or why) to integrate your Kubernetes service, check out our [series of blog posts](https://www.datadoghq.com/blog/monitoring-kubernetes-era/) about it.